-The A127 is a key component of the transport network providing the main strategic link to the wider trunk road network across South Essex and the greater South East.
+9.11 The A127 is a key component of the transport network providing the main strategic link to the wider trunk road network across South Essex and the greater South East.
 It is also heavily used by local traffic in and around the Borough for local trip making.
 Whilst management plans exist for the maintenance and operation of the A127 within Southend, these do not reflect the wider aspirations from a range of users in terms of how the A127 can support the growth of the Borough.

-It is therefore important that the Borough has a strategy for the management and development of the A127.

-Diagram 5 The Importance of the A127 within the wider planning context

-Diagram 5 provides a diagrammatic representation of the importance of the A127, not just to the movement of people and goods, but to wider planning, the environment, transport planning, business and the economy, partnership working, and intelligent transport systems.

-There is a high degree of dependency on the A127 for a number of important outcomes across a range of economic, environmental and planning outcomes.
-The development of an A127 Corridor Management Strategy is thus imperative to the future success of the Borough.

-The purpose of the corridor management strategy is to provide an outline plan of measures and interventions ranging over the short term (1-2 years), medium term (2-5 years) and the longer term (5-15 years).
-It provides a degree of research and evidence supporting the future development and management of the A127 corridor which is critical to many aspects of Southend's future - not just transport, but also its economy, the environment, and the health and safety of its community.
-It also acts to bolster the evidence base for LTP3 and identify further development of schemes over the next few years as contained in the Implementation Plan.

-This work has been carried out as a desktop study drawing upon previous work making best use of existing reports, data and models where they exist.
-The Southend Multi-Modal Model has been used to test - in broad strategic terms - the outcome of the outline A127 Corridor Management Strategy.

-The study is an outline strategy intended to set the scene for more detailed development of individual plans and actions.
+- 9.12 It is therefore important that the Borough has a strategy for the management and development of the A127. - 9.13 Diagram 5 provides a diagrammatic representation of the importance of the A127, not just to the movement of people and goods, but to wider planning, the environment, transport planning, business and the economy, partnership working, and intelligent transport systems. - 9.14 There is a high degree of dependency on the A127 for a number of important outcomes across a range of economic, environmental and planning outcomes.
+The development of an A127 Corridor Management Strategy is thus imperative to the future success of the Borough. - 9.15 Consideration should be given to traffic management at the Bell intersection to determine whether it is possible to change the flow pattern to reduce idling, including the introduction of speed restrictions and monitor those changes. - 9.16 Ensure that an air quality assessment be carried out on the plans for the highway development for The Bell intersection through the London Southend Airport and ENVIRONS Joint Area Action Plan (JAAP) to ensure these plans would have a positive effect on the levels of nitrogen dioxide. - 9.17 The purpose of the corridor management strategy is to provide an outline plan of measures and interventions ranging over the short term (1-2 years), medium term (2-5 years) and the longer term (5-15 years).
+It provides a degree of research and evidence supporting the future development and management of the A127 corridor which is critical to many aspects of Southend's future not just transport, but also its economy, the environment, and the health and safety of its community.
+It also acts to bolster the evidence base for LTP3 and identify further development of schemes over the next few years as contained in the Implementation Plan. - 9.18 This work has been carried out as a desktop study drawing upon previous work making best use of existing reports, data and models where they exist.
+The Southend Multi-Modal Model has been used to test in broad strategic terms the outcome of the draft A127 Corridor Management Strategy, adopted by the Council 18th march 2014. - 9.19 The study is an outline strategy intended to set the scene for more detailed development of individual plans and actions.
 Based on the measures identified in it, the following actions are recommended over the next two years:

-- Develop and execute a traffic communication strategy. - Further develop and enhance the route by making best use of existing infrastructure through technology etc. - Work to support LSTF funding application including a costed and justified business case. - Carry out further preliminary feasibility study work on the Bell and Kent Elm junctions to better understand costs and benefits of those schemes for future year funding. - Develop more detailed plans to link the airport to the city centre with sert.
+- Develop and execute a traffic communication strategy. - Further develop and enhance the route by making best use of existing infrastructure through technology etc. - Work to support LSTF funding application including a costed and justified business case. - Carry out further preliminary feasibility study work on the Bell and Kent Elm junctions to better understand costs and benefits of those schemes for future year funding. - Develop more detailed plans to link the airport to the town centre with an improved bus network.